RX 100 (film): Awards and nominations

-Remakes and sequel
+Remakes

 The film was to be remade in Tamil with Aadhi Pinisetty, but the film never entered production.

-The film was remade in Odia as Premo Na Pagalopana.
 A Hindi remake starring Tara Sutaria and debutant Ahan Shetty was announced in March 2019, filming began on 6 August with the title Tadap.
 Produced by Sajid Nadiadwala, directed by Milan Luthria and presented by Fox Star Studios, it released theatrically on 3 December 2021.

 Another film, a remake, is the Kannada film Shiva 143, starring Dheeran Ramkumar and Manvita Kamath in the lead roles was released on 26 August 2022 in theatres.
 It is produced by Jayanna and Bhogendhra, directed by Anil Kumar.
 In 2020, Ajay Bhupathi confirmed the sequel of the film.